 Some personnel ‘advised to leave’ US military base in Qatar: Report

-Some personnel have been advised to leave the United States military’s Al Udeid Air Base in Qatar by Wednesday evening, the Reuters news agency reported, quoting three diplomats.
+Some personnel have been advised to leave the United States military’s Al Udeid Air Base in Qatar by Wednesday evening, the Reuters news agency reported, quoting three unnamed diplomats.

 The report comes amid warnings from the US that it could intervene in protests currently taking place in Iran.